UMSKT/writeups/ConfID.md

 ## Feistel Cipher

-`Note: the following information applies to MS Plus!
-DME, Office XP, and Windows.
-Office 03 and 07 use a much more complex encoding scheme that has not been fully reverse engineered as of writing.`
+> Note: The following information applies to Microsoft Plus!
+Digital Media Edition, Office XP, and Windows.
+Office 2003 and 2007 use a much more complex encoding scheme that is not described here, you can instead read the [SageMath implementation code](https://gist.github.com/WitherOrNot/7ac1be87811df327d4025a2c2ad5196c) by david4599.

 The last step is to decrypt the data in $D_E$ using a key derived from the installation ID.